 Clara Schumann (1819-1896)

 Born Clara Wieck, she was described by Grieg as “one of the most soulful and famous pianists of the day”.
 Clara was a child prodigy, performing her first solo concert at the age of 11, and went on to a long career as a concert pianist.
-Clara also composed, though this was hampered somewhat by her marriage to Robert Schumann, who was of the opinion that “to have children, and a husband who is always living in the realm of imagination, does not go together with composing.”
+Clara also composed, though this was hampered somewhat by her marriage to Robert Schumann, who once wrote that “to have children, and a husband who is always living in the realm of imagination, does not go together with composing.”

 Ethel Smyth (1858-1944)